 The interview will normally be conducted solely by the examiner dealing with the application.
-It is not a formal procedure (for formal oral proceedings before the Examining Division, see E-III), and the recording of the interview depends upon the nature of the matters under discussion.
-Where the interview is concerned with the clarification of obscurities, the resolution of uncertainties, or putting the application in order by clearing up a number of minor points it will usually be sufficient if the examiner makes a note in the file of the matters discussed and the conclusions reached or amendments agreed.
-If, however, the interview is concerned with resolving weightier matters, such as questions of novelty, inventive step, or whether the amendment introduces fresh subject-matter, then a fuller note of the matters discussed should be made in the file.
+It is not a formal procedure (for formal oral proceedings before the Examining Division, see E-III), and the minuting of the interview depends upon the nature of the matters under discussion.
+Where the interview is concerned with the clarification of obscurities, the resolution of uncertainties, or putting the application in order by clearing up a number of minor points it will usually be sufficient if the examiner makes a note in the minutes of the matters discussed and the conclusions reached or amendments agreed.
+If, however, the interview is concerned with resolving weightier matters, such as questions of novelty, inventive step, unity or whether the amendment introduces fresh subject-matter, then a fuller note of the matters discussed should be made in the minutes.
 It should always be made clear to the applicant that any agreement reached must ultimately be subject to the views of the other members of the Examining Division.

-If a fresh objection of substance is raised at an interview and no amendment to meet it is agreed at the time, the objection must be confirmed by a communication giving the applicant a fresh period within which he may reply if he so wishes.
-Otherwise, time limits may not be altered as a result of an interview.
+If a fresh objection of substance is raised at an interview and no amendment to meet it is agreed at the time, the objection must be confirmed by a communication of the minutes thereof, giving the applicant a fresh period within which to reply..

 When the telephone is used to settle outstanding matters, the normal procedure should be for the examiner to telephone the applicant stating the number of the application he wishes to discuss and requesting the applicant to telephone back at a specified time.
-A note must be made in the file, giving particulars and identifying the matters discussed and any agreements reached.
+A note must be made in the minutes, giving particulars and identifying the matters discussed and any agreements reached.
 Any matters on which agreement was not reached should also be noted and the arguments adduced by the applicant should be summarised.

-The records of interviews or telephone conversations should always indicate whether the next action is due to come from the applicant or the examiner.
+The minutes of interviews or telephone conversations should always indicate whether the next action is due to come from the applicant or the examiner.
+The minutes when dispatched to the applicant may: